 Any non-payment will automatically, and without notice, lead to the suspension of the Card(s) of the Account until the full amount of sums is paid.

-Finally, the Member declares to be aware that the Issuing Company is expressly mandated by each Operator for the purposes of proceeding in their name and on their behalf, for the amicable or judicial recovery of their debts.
+Finally, the Subscriber declares to be aware that the Issuing Company is expressly mandated by each Operator for the purposes of proceeding in their name and on their behalf, for the amicable or judicial recovery of their debts.

 ARTICLE 9.
 Conditions of use for the Card